Danin1993/Graphics-Pipeline-1/README.md

 ## Usage

-Compile the project with `scon`s and then run each test ( 0 - 25 ) with the following:
+Compile the project with `scons` and then run each test ( 0 - 25 ) with the following:
 `./driver -i XX.txt`
 Where XX is in the range 00-25.